nmeylan/power-mode-3-intellij-plugin/README.md

 * Flames
 * Heatup based on typing speed.
 The more you type the more happens.
 * Everything is configurable
-* keyboard shortcut to toggle power mode [shift ctrl alt O]
+* Keyboard shortcut to toggle power mode [shift ctrl alt O]

 ## Architecture